 It gets mentioned a lot around here, but made for TV movies from the 1970's and 1980's have a spotty history at best in making it to DVD, even some of the most acclaimed (see earlier reviews).
 But at least MY SWEET CHARLIE and TRIBES (to name two) received VHS releases.
 SISTER SISTER has never been released to home video in any format.

 Why it should be on DVD:

 It's long past time for Fox to rectify this well-loved sleeper's lack of availability: in spite of its lack of availability.
 SISTER, SISTER has many devoted fans who relate to its themes of sibling rivalry and family devotion.
 It is arguably one of the best-remembered chick flicks of the 1980's.
 Carroll, Angelou and Cara could all contribute to extras, which would be welcome.
-NBC's treatment of SISTER, SISTER was a puzzler, since Carroll was already a proven ratings winner for the network (JULIA spent two seasons in the Nielsen top 10).
+NBC's treatment of SISTER, SISTER was a puzzler, since Carroll was already a proven ratings winner for the network (JULIA made Nielsen's top 10 in 1968-69).

 She has less screen time than Carroll and Cash, but Cara gives the most critically acclaimed performance.
 At the time Cara seemed poised for major stardom as both a singer and actress, but she disappeared from theatres after a supporting role in CITY HEAT, the poorly received CERTAIN FURY (with Tatum O'Neal) and her 1986 marriage.
 SISTER, SISTER offers the opportunity to see her at her peak.